As an investor in international equities Talaria Asset Management has an interest in the long-term drivers of shareholder value.

 We believe the consideration, understanding and management of ESG issues in conjunction with financial analysis can generate better long-term performance for clients.
 Similarly, active engagement with company management seeks to encourage greater awareness of issues impacting corporate sustainability.

 To assist with the identification of relevant issues we complement our internal analysis with the resources of dedicated ESG research firms.
-ESG issues are reviewed to identify material factors at the:
+ESG issues are reviewed to identify material factors at 4 different levels:

 If a material ESG issue emerges relating to a sector, the industry will be excluded from our investment universe.
 For example we do not invest in companies whose predominant source of revenue is the sale or manufacture of: